Most investors focus on

 Dividend Capture Strategy (Advanced Users) Some investors use timing alone to generate income.

-Buy before the ex-dividend date Hold through the record date Collect dividend Sell after payment This works only with:
+Buy before the ex-dividend date Hold through the record date Collect dividend Sell after payment Liquid stocks Stable prices Low spreads ⚠️ Risk: stock price may drop more than the dividend.

-Your screener makes this strategy possible.
-Discipline makes it profitable.
+Your screener makes this strategy

 Your filters protect you.